 If you've completed prior study or have significant work experience, applying for credit transfers or Recognition of Prior Learning (RPL) can reduce study time and costs.
 We can assess your skills and directly apply credits from previous successful study to give you advanced standing in your course.LEARN MORE

 As well as our wide range of formal courses, we also offer a number of short courses across an exciting range of study areas.
 Our short courses are developed to be responsive to local demands and changing industry needs and include professional development courses, hobby courses, and workplace licences and skill sets.LEARN MORE

-Your delivery mode indicates the way your training and education is delivered.
+Your study mode indicates the way your training and education is delivered.

 You will attend a TAFE Queensland campus and learn face-to-face with a teacher in one of our learning spaces such as a classroom, workshop, laboratory or simulated learning environment.
 You might also interact with your teachers using real-time video or web conference tools.

 You will get your training on the job, supervised by a workplace training officer or your employer.
 This training is undertaken at your place of employment.
 Work-based learning may also include completing work-based projects while under supervision.

 You may learn through a combination of classroom based, online and workplace activity.
 For example, you may receive face-to-face time with a teacher on campus or via web-based video/webinar, have an element of self-directed learning with online modules, as well as receive supervised training while on the job, doing work experience, or on placement.